 Federal revenue is the amount available to obligate in a federal fiscal year for formula apportionments.
 Formula apportionments are distributed to states via federal law.
 The measure provides the variance of actual federal revenue versus projected federal revenue by federal fiscal year.
 State and federal revenue projections are based on the department's current financial forecast.
 State revenue data is updated quarterly.
-Federal revenue data is updated annually in January.
+Federal revenue data is updated annually.

-Actual state revenue was more than projected through the first quarter of fiscal year 2011.
-Projected revenue was \$250.1 million.
-However, actual receipts were \$262.2 million, a difference of \$12.1 million and a positive variance of 4.8 percent.
-The receipts from all three revenue components were more than projected, primarily because the forecast was more conservative than usual due to the uncertain economy.
+Actual state revenue was more than projected for fiscal year 2010.
+Projected revenue was \$1,005.8 million.
+However, actual receipts were \$1,010.5 million, a difference of \$4.7 million and a positive variance of 0.5 percent.

-The actual federal revenue was more than projected for fiscal year 2010.
-The projected revenue was \$878.9 million.
-However, the actual revenue was \$910.4 million, a difference of \$31.5 million and a positive variance of 3.6 percent.
-MoDOT received additional revenue because: 1) funding that previously was classified as discretionary was categorized as formula funds in federal fiscal year 2010 under the SAFETEA-LU extension; and 2) \$14 million of additional funding became available from the annual August redistribution process.
+The actual federal revenue was more than projected for fiscal year 2009.
+The projected revenue was \$858.7 million.
+However, the actual receipts were \$873.2 million, a difference of \$14.5 million and a positive variance of 1.7%.